Plain English

 Trailing Stop

-A trailing stop is an automatic sell order that moves up whenever your stock price rises, but stays fixed if the price f…
+A trailing stop is an automatic sell order that moves up as your stock price rises, but stays fixed if the price falls. …

 Trend Line